The Ultimate Guide to Rhythm

 Once you have the kick and snare down (which almost always form the backbone), feel free to explore the role of the hi hats, cymbals, toms, and auxiliary percussion that make up the rhythm.
 These elements will vary considerably, but the kick and snare typically stay very consistent between sections.

-Building a rhythm from scratch
+How to build a rhythm from scratch

 Firstly, decide what genre you’ll be working in.
 If you want to express some individuality and shun any concept of genre, at least start with one and blend it with another (genres are combined all the time, and it’s a shortcut to sounding unique without completely losing your audience).
 Until you’re confident that you can consistently turn out excellent music, you’ll experience far less frustration by sticking closer to genre lines.
 But as early as you can, feel free to break them without remorse!